mariatsji/konstretto/README.md

-# constretto
+# Konstretto

-constretto reads configuration files where each key value is sectioned by tags and key and value separated by `=`
+Constretto reads configuration files where each key value is sectioned by tags and key and value separated by `=` and is highly inspired by the config file format of the apache constretto library

 Example, given a file `/home/haskell/project/configuration.ini` :